 The Society ‘house’ magazine, The Journal, contains news of the Society as well as interesting articles written by members.
 There are six editions a year, and for many members The Journal is the key reason for being a member.

 We have run training courses for more than ten years, with the current range covering pretty much everyone from the novice needing advice setting up a workshop and ideas for a first project through to the milling machine and grinding your own lathe tools.

 Marshall House also has extensive library and workshop facilities available to all members.
 The workshops, housed in the basement, are comprehensive.
 Apart from the equipment listed below, a wide range of tooling and measuring equipment is available for members’ use.
 Although some special items are available for general use, members are encouraged to supply their own small cutting tools.

 Equipment available includes both small and large capacity vertical milling machines, surface and tool and cutter grinders, belt sanding machines, lathes with capacities up to 20in. swing, power saws and drilling machines.
-CNC milling and routing facilities together with access to CAD/CAM software are being added to the basement workshops and an electronics workshop has recently been opened on an upper floor.
+CNC milling and routing facilities together with access to CAD/CAM software are being added to the basement workshops and an electronics workshop is available to all members on an upper floor.